engosamamohsen/Photos/README.md

-# Movies List (Kotlin - MVVM - Hilt - Retrofit - Room - Work Manager)
+# Photos List (Kotlin - MVVM - Hilt - Retrofit - Room - Internal storage)

 The app is composed of 3 screens,
 - first is the to show image with search